osrf/rosbag_direct_write/README.md

 The number `4096` is the typical page size for most systems you will encounter.

 The user is responsible for ensuring these constraints are met.
-To ensure that the `DirectFile`'s offset is a multiple of `4096`, `rosbag_direct_write` will make sure that the last message in a chunk ends on a `4096` boundary.
+To ensure that the `DirectFile`'s offset is a multiple of `4096`, `rosbag_direct_write` will make sure that the last message in a chunk ends on a `4096` boundary, but this can be adjusted using the optional `alignment_adjustment` template specialization.
+This adjustment necessary when the direct written part of the message is not at the end of the message, like for PointCloud2.
+However, sensor_msgs::Image's last field is the image data and therefore does not require any adjustment to the alignment.
-This is accomplished by using a bogus message header entry to adjust the start of the last message in the chunk to be exactly the length of the last message short of a `4096` boundary.
+Getting the alignment right is accomplished by using a bogus message header entry to adjust the start of the last message in the chunk to be exactly the length of the last message short of a `4096` boundary.

 At this point it is worth mentioning the other special condition for ending chunks in `rosbag_direct_write`'s implementation.
 Normally, a chunk is only ended if the chunk threshold is reached or if the rosbag is closed, but in `rosbag_direct_write` they are additionally finished anytime a direct write message has been written.